elisBarovsky/Roots/README.md

 * **HTML5**
 * **Howler.js** (for audio management)

-* All game graphics, character sprites, and UI elements were custom-drawn by Hader Har-Tzvi, specifically for this project.
+* All game graphics, character sprites, and UI elements were custom-drawn by Hadar Har-Tzvi, specifically for this project.